-(g) Marketable limited partnerships and corporations include absolute return hedge funds that typically take positions in primarily publicly traded securities and derivatives.
+Marketable limited partnerships and corporations include absolute return hedge funds that typically take positions in primarily publicly traded securities and derivatives.
 The funds generally attempt to utilize trading strategies such as relative value, event driven and directional.
-The relative value strategy seeks return by capitalizing on perceived mis-pricing of related securities or financial instruments, and generally avoids taking a directional bias with regard to price movement of securities and markets overall.
-Event-driven strategy focuses on identifying and analyzing securities that can benefit from the occurrence of an extraordinary transaction or event (e.g., restructuring, takeovers, mergers, spin-offs, bankruptcy).
-Directional strategy takes a bias based on price movement of securities and markets.
+The relative value strategy seeks return by capitalizing on perceived mis-pricing of related securities or financial instruments, and generally avoids taking a directional bias with regard to price movement of securities and markets.
 Marketable limited partnerships and corporations also include long/short equity hedge funds that typically take both long and short positions in primarily publicly traded securities.
 Portfolios are built based on positive and negative views on equities.
-These hedge funds typically will include global exposure, which includes emerging markets.
-These funds have redemption restrictions limited to monthly to biennial settlement with notice period of 2-90 days.
+These hedge funds typically will include global exposure, which includes emerging ma - days.